-PHIL 230/330 World Philosophy Designation: Diversity
+PHIL 230/330 World Philosophy

 This course explores world systems of thought, many of which blend aspects of religion and philosophy, as well as theory about dismantling colonialism in intellectual traditions.
 Traditions studied will include at least some of Confucianism, Daoism, Buddhism, Hinduism, Latin American philosophy, Africana Philosophy, and Decolonial philosophy.
+If only offered at the 200-level, may be taken at the 300-level by permission of the instructor.